Does My Rabbit Need a Cage?

 When is it OK to let a rabbit run loose in the house?

 When your rabbit is better trained, and when your house (or the part that your rabbit will have access to) has been sufficiently bunny-proofed, your rabbit can be allowed free run of the home (or part of it) even when you are not home.
 The more room your rabbit has to run around in, the more delightful you will find her as a companion.

 Even when a rabbit has a lot of room to run around, he may still get bored.
 A bored rabbit is often a naughty rabbit.
 If you don’t make every attempt to provide your rabbit with lots of entertainment, in the form of boxes, baskets, brooms, sticks, magazines, phone books, grass mats, etc., then he will make his own entertainment in your carpet, behind your couch or under your recliner.

 Can I let my rabbit run loose outside?

 Always supervise your rabbit when she’s outside.
 It takes just a few seconds for the neighbor’s dog to jump the fence and attack or frighten your rabbit to death.

 Make sure that the grass has not been sprayed with pesticides or fertilizers.
 Check the yard for holes in the fence and poisonous plants.

 Under no circumstances should rabbits be left outside after dark.
-Predators are possums, raccoons, skunks, coyotes, dogs and occasionally cats.
+Predators are opossums, raccoons, skunks, coyotes, foxes, dogs and occasionally cats.
 If you have an outside enclosure that you feel is very secure, a rabbit can still die of fright while a predator taunts the rabbit from outside.
-For more info, see the Outdoor Hazards FAQ or the Rabbits Outdoors FAQ.
+Outdoor Hazards FAQ & Rabbits Outdoors FAQ.